Jirka-Mayer/BachelorThesis/thesis-text.md

 Generic tokens are not present in the vocabulary and cannot be produced by the model.
 They should also never appear in the gold data.
 They are, however, often used when analyzing a given token sequence.

-The only exception are tokens that don't contain pitch information (e.g. rests).
+The only exception make tokens that don't contain pitch information (e.g. rests).
 They are considered to be their own generic token (i.e. the generic token for a quarter rest `qr` is still just `qr`).

 The vocabulary file (`app/vocabulary.py`) has helper methods for working with pitches:

-- `to_generic(token: str) -> str` Obtains generic version of a token, unless the given token is already generic.
+- `to_generic(token: str) -> str` Obtains generic version of a token unless the given token is already generic.
 - `get_pitch(token: str) -> Optional[int]` Obtains pitch of a token, or `None` if that token has no pitch.